How To Write a Cover Letter With No Experience (Plus Example)

 1. Carefully review the job posting and research the company's website

 Before you begin your cover letter, you'll want to ensure you're relating your information to the preferred and required skills listed on the job posting.
 You can carefully read through the job posting and note any listed skills that you may already have.
 These skills can be used as keywords in your cover letter and can be mentioned throughout the document.
-You should explain how you'll apply these skills toward the position.
+You should explain how you'll apply these skills to the position.

 You should also dedicate time to learning more about the company to highlight why you may be a valuable addition.
 Review their website, social media pages and any additional material that features their company's information.
 This helps you learn about their values, culture and goals.
 You can mention any information you found and explain how it aligns with your own goals or values.